itscodenation/curriculum-13-14/lessons/Cloud9/How to Pull to Cloud 9 from Github Repo.md

 This may force your hand a bit on introducing git to your students.

-This is a [how-to guide handout] (https://docs.google.com/a/scripted.org/document/d/1YMe_iMX8VEkGi3AZ2ckGMOmue7RFFL86Tz73fJKMjLo/edit) for students with instructions.
+This is a [how-to guide] (https://docs.google.com/a/scripted.org/document/d/1YMe_iMX8VEkGi3AZ2ckGMOmue7RFFL86Tz73fJKMjLo/edit) for students with instructions.